Jaeiya/gilmer/docs/commit_syntax.md

 This is an opinionated guide on how to construct a commit message for this repository.
 The rules outlined in this guide are **not** optional and must be upheld in order to maintain consistency in the code-base.
 As you'll learn, this also reduces the mental overhead when reading commit messages.

 ## Commit Strategies
-When browsing other repositories, you'll notice many commit strategies that other Devs are using; not all strategies, however, are created equal.
-We're going to go over the predominate `3` that I've personally noticed when browsing some top repositories on GitHub.
+When browsing other repositories, you’ll notice many commit strategies that other Devs are using; not all strategies, however, are created equal.
+We’re going to go over the predominate `3` that I’ve personally noticed when browsing some top repositories on GitHub.

 ### **Minimalist**
 This is simply an action followed by a description; no special syntax required, just short and sweet.
 In a lot of cases, this approach is great, because it ensures the reader knows exactly what the commit is doing...however, you will inevitably lose context in the process of minimization.

 Let's take the example of `remove obsolete character attributes`.
 We know immediately what the commit is doing and why it's doing it.
-The problem is, we don't know "where" it's doing it.
+The problem is, we don't know “where” it's doing it.

 *Character* is a bit of an ambiguous term here, because throughout our code, we could have multiple references to a *Character*, whether that be strings, objects, or logic.